zfox23/Spatial-Audio-API-Examples/experiments/minecraft/hifimc/README.md

 # Minecraft Mod Example

-This simple Minecraft mod allows you to experience High Fidelity's spatial audio while playing Minecraft with others.
+This simple Minecraft mod allows you to experience High Fidelity's spatial audio while playing Minecraft: Java Edition with others.
 The mod will allow you to hear spatial audio from other players who also have the mod installed and are connected to the same audio space.

 ## Developing